Why not von Neumann?

 - As a mathematician, von Neumann was not able to think of any practical problem to do with quantum mechanics that looks hard to do on a classical computer, but could be done efficiently in the quantum world.
 As a physicist, Feynman was much better placed to realize that simulating quantum dynamics was a useful thing to do, and that it might require exponential resources on a classical computer.

 As a von Neumann fan, I’d like to think that something other than the first explanation is true, but I am prepared to admit that he might have missed something that ought to have been obvious to him.
-Hopefully, someday a historian of science will take it upon themselves to trawl the von Neumann archives looking for the answer.Explore posts in the same categories: history, Quantum
+Hopefully, someday a historian of science will take it upon themselves to trawl the von Neumann archives looking for the answer.history, Quantum